Email FacebookTwitterMenu burgerClose thin

 A low-risk, continuously yielding investment sounds good on paper, but bond ladders aren’t without their drawbacks.
 Here are two disadvantages to consider:

 • Bond ladders do not eliminate all risk: No investment is 100% guaranteed.
 A bond’s value is dependent on the credit of the underlying company or institution.
 They can default.
-Plus, bonds are subject to being called early, which means the interest payments cease and principal is returned.
+Plus, bonds are subject to being called early, which means the interest payments cease and the principal is returned.
 In addition to decreasing overall yields, that can impair your ladder schedule and limit reinvestment options.
-You can minimize these risks by diversifying your portfolio with only highly-rated securities, but some risk will remain.
+You can minimize these risks by diversifying your portfolio with only highly-rated securities, but some risks will remain.

-• Bond ladders work best with a large upfront investment: Since laddering requires you buy several bonds at once, and most bonds are issues in denominations of $1,000, they have a higher point of entry than funds.
+• Bond ladders work best with a large upfront investment: Since laddering requires you to buy several bonds at once, and most bonds are issued in denominations of $1,000, they have a higher point of entry than funds.
 While it isn’t a rule, investment experts only recommend making a bond ladder if you have at least $100,000 to invest.
-Otherwise the ladder will be too short, or the rungs will be too far spread out.
+Otherwise, the ladder will be too short, or the rungs will be too far spread out.
 If you are only investing in corporate bonds, you may want to purchase even more.
 Greater diversification will help make up for the higher risk of default.

 Bonds are a relatively low-risk way to build wealth.
 The ladder strategy helps to maximize their benefits.
 Since there are multiple bonds with staggered points of maturity, bonds are constantly maturing, producing yields, and freeing their principal for reinvestment or other uses.
 Of course, bond ladders only work if you hold the bonds until they reach maturity.
-Selling the bonds early or changing investment strategies expose you to additional risks and defeat the purpose of the ladder.
+Selling the bonds early or changing investment strategies exposes you to additional risks and defeats the purpose of the ladder.

 Investing Tips for Beginners

-• If you’re new to investing and you want to learn more about different investment options, here are 14 types of financial investments that you should consider in 2021.
+• If you’re new to investing and want to learn more about different investment options, here are 14 types of financial investments that you should consider in 2021.

 Photo credit: ©iStock.com/sorbetto, ©iStock.com/JDawnInk